NGM-00/Ex_Rec/README.md

 In This Project We Build a Spotify Recommendation System as a Machine Learning application

-as We Know Spotify is a digital music, podcast, and video service that gives us access to millions of songs and Our Planning To build a Spotify Recommender System Using Spotify API
+as We Know Spotify is a digital music, podcast, and video service that gives us access to millions of songs and Our Planning To build a Spotify Recommender System Using Spotify API.

 ## First What's A Recommendation System !!
 One of the most used machine learning algorithms is recommendation systems.
 A recommender (or recommendation) system (or engine) is a filtering system which aim is to predict a rating or preference a user would give to an item, eg. a film, a product, a song, etc.